 Apart from A-level Geography (or equivalent) we don’t require you to study any specific subjects.
 A Geography degree can be approached from an arts, sciences or social sciences background.

-After we receive your application, we ask you to send us one pieces of work you feel accurately reflects your abilities and interests.
+After we receive your application, we ask you to send us one piece of work that you feel accurately reflects your abilities and interests.
 This should be work you've done during the normal course of your studies and already marked by a teacher.
-We recommend you keep copies for your own reference as we may discuss it at interview.
+We recommend you keep a copy for your own reference as we may discuss it at interview.